bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el19">19.
 Objects: Borrowing a method</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Remember that methods that exist on plain objects come from Object.prototype.</p>
+<p>Also remember that you can call a function with a specific this binding by
+using its call method.</p>

 <p>It is probably worthwhile to define a new class GroupIterator.
 Iterator in-
 stances should have a property that tracks the current position in the group.
 Every time next is called, it checks whether it is done and, if not, moves past